-Although this study was done with lichen, these results can be generalized to other groups organisms, although spatial scale of interactions should be considered.
+Although this study was done with lichen, these results can be generalized to other groups of organisms, although spatial scale of interactions should be considered.
 First, sessile organisms associated with a host species, such as coral, barnacles, endophytic fungi, epiphytic plants and gut endosymbionts to name a few, are communities with high potential to exhibit similar patterns of intra- and inter-host patterns resulting from host genetics (CITE).
-Secondly, communities of species with interactions that operate at a larger spatial scale might be expected to have less response to another species genetic variation, as diffuse co-evolutionary theory would predict (CITE).
+Secondly, communities of species with interactions that operate at a larger spatial scale might be expected to have less response to another species’ genetic variation, as diffuse co-evolutionary theory would predict (CITE).
 However, taking a network perspective, previous studies have shown that weak interactions (CITE) and indirect effects (Patten and Higashi 1995) can have large, surprising effects.
+Give an example even.

 Conclusion